d4g33z/kantoo-devkit/README.md

 ```

 ### Create Static Sysroot Files ###
-You can use a directory called `sysroot` in the `lib` directory to keep files and directories that give bind mounted to your containers automatically.
+You can use a directory called `sysroot` in the `lib` directory to keep files and directories that get bind mounted to your containers automatically.
 You can keep things here that you always need: code libraries, configuration files, the Funtoo git repo, etc. The key one is the `/var/git` link.
 ```commandline
 (env3.6) # mkdir lib/var && ln -s /var/git lib/sysroot/var/
 ```